Exponential Entropy dissipation for weakly self-consistent Vlasov-Fokker-Planck equations: Introduction

 where $Z=\int_{\T^d\times\hR^d} e^{-\frac{\|v\|^2}{2}-\int_{\T^{d}\times\hR^d} W(x,y)f_{\infty}(y,\tilde v)dyd\tilde v-U(x)} dxdv<+\infty$ is a normalization constant.
 This is known as a nonlinear Gibbs distribution.
-We are interested in studying long-time behaviors of density functions: How fast does function $f$ converge to $f_\infty$?
+We are interested in studying long-time behaviors of density functions.
+How fast does function $f$ converge to $f_\infty$?

-In this paper, we establish an exponential convergence result for the solution of \eqref{Kinetic FP} in $L^1$ distances.
+In this paper, we establish an exponential convergence result for the solution of \eqref{Kinetic FP} in {both functional free energy and} $L^1$ distances.
 Our method follows from a Lyapunov method, where the Lyapunov functional is selected as auxiliary Fisher information functionals.
-From the dissipation of Lyapunov functionals along with PDE \eqref{Kinetic FP}, we derive a matrix condition, which guarantees the exponential convergence decay result in $L^1$ distances.
+From the dissipation of Lyapunov functionals along with PDE \eqref{Kinetic FP}, we derive a matrix condition, which guarantees the exponential convergence decay result in {both functional free energy and} $L^1$ distances.
 Explicit examples are studied.